Steveston-London Secondary School: Charles E. London Secondary School

 A fire in 1991 caused extensive damage to administrative and counseling offices, causing smoke damage to a staff room.
-Damages amounted to &750,000, and Richmond School District 38 authorized 7000 square metres of demolition and renovation, as well as 3200 square metres of new construction and about 0.67 hectares of asphalt paving and landscaping.
-Guardians of a former student were sued for almost $1 million for damages related to the a fire.
+Damages amounted to $750,000, and Richmond School District 38 authorized 7000 m2 of demolition and renovation, as well as 3200 m2 of new construction, and about 0.67 ha of asphalt paving and landscaping.
+The legal guardians of a former student were sued for $920,000 for damages in connection with the fire.
+The school alleged that the student committed arson; the student and his guardian denied the charges.

-One innovative program at Charles E. London was the aviation career preparation program, a partnership with Canadian Pacific Airlines that prepared students to enter flight school or the BCIT aircraft maintenance engineering program.
+One notable program at Charles E. London was the aviation career preparation program, a partnership with Canadian Airlines that prepared students to enter flight school or the BCIT aircraft maintenance engineering program.

 Formation of Steveston-London Secondary School

-Due to declining enrollments, the Steveston Secondary and Charles E.London Secondary were merged in 2007 with a 19 million dollar renovation from the Government of British Columbia.
+Due to declining enrollments, Steveston Secondary and Charles E. London Secondary were merged in 2007 with a $19 million renovation from the Government of British Columbia.
 It occupies the site of the former Charles E. London Secondary School.